Harvey John

 Emotional Intelligence

 During the process, you may wish to ask candidates to complete a personality or reasoning test.
-Evaluating the emotional intelligence of your candidates with giving you a good indication of how they may fit into the existing team, as well as how they may interact with clients.
+Evaluating the emotional intelligence of your candidates can give you a good indication of how they may fit into the existing team, as well as how they may interact with clients.
 High levels of emotional intelligence are equally crucial for law professionals in general, although different traits would be required for those specialising in corporate law as opposed to family or private clients.

 Plan a recruitment timeline